Lawyer for Bicycle Accident in Lake St. Louis, MO

 - Nerve damage

-Because of the high cost of dealing with a bicycle accident injury, you need skilled and tenacious bicycle accident lawyers like those at Halvorsen Klote to make sure you receive full compensation for all of your damages, including pain and suffering.
-In the tragic case of the wrongful death of a family member in the Lake St. Louis, MO area, we will stand by your side and help you find some form of justice and secure your future.
+Because bicycle injuries often require extensive medical treatment and a lot of time off work, you need talented and passionate bicycle accident lawyers like those at Halvorsen Klote to make sure you receive full compensation for all of your damages, including pain and suffering.
+In the worst accidents, if you suffer the wrongful death of a family member in the Lake St. Louis, MO area, we will stand by your side and help you find some form of peace and secure your future.

-Who Can I Sue for My Bicycle Accident Injuries in Lake St. Louis, MO?
+Who Can I Hold Accountable for My Bicycle Accident Injuries in Lake St. Louis, MO?

-Both Illinois and Missouri have rules of the road for how drivers are supposed to treat and look out for bicyclists, such as yielding to bicyclist when turning.
-Under the legal philosophy of negligence per se, someone violates a state statute and injures someone else is liable as a matter of law.
-So if you were injured by a motorist in a bike lane, your lawyer for bicycle accident will only have to prove that the accident caused your injuries, and the insurance company will likely be more motivated to offer a fair recovery.
+Both Illinois and Missouri have strict regulations for how motorists are supposed to drive around bicyclists, such as yielding to bicyclist when turning.
+Pursuant to the legal philosophy of negligence per se, someone is automatically liable for your injuries if they violate a law.
+So if you were injured by a motorist in a bike lane, your lawyer for bicycle accident only has to provide proof of your damages, and the insurance company will likely be more motivated to offer a fair recovery.

 A Defective Bike or Motor Vehicle Parts